pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/amazon-kinesis.md

 * Credentials delivered through the Amazon EC2 container service if `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable is set and security manager has permission to access the variable,
 * Instance profile credentials delivered through the Amazon EC2 metadata service

-You can also specify the accessKey and secretKey using the properties.
-However, this method is not secure and should be used only for POC setups.
-You can also specify other aws fields such as AWS\_SESSION\_TOKEN as environment variables and config and it will work.
+Although you can also specify the `accessKey` and `secretKey` in the properties above, we don't recommend this unsecure method.
+We recommend using it only for non-production proof-of-concept (POC) setups.
+You can also specify other AWS fields such as AWS\_SESSION\_TOKEN as environment variables and config and it will work.

 #### Limitations

-1. ShardID is of the format "**shardId-000000000001**".
-We use the numeric part as partitionId.
-Our partitionId variable is integer.
-If shardIds grow beyond Integer.MAX\_VALUE, we will overflow
+1. `ShardID` is of the format "**shardId-000000000001**".
+We use the numeric part as `partitionId`.
+Our `partitionId` variable is integer.
+If shardIds grow beyond `Integer.MAX\_VALUE`, we will overflow into the partitionId space.
 2. Segment size based thresholds for segment completion will not work.
 It assumes that partition "0" always exists.
 However, once the shard 0 is split/merged, we will no longer have partition 0.